-We would like to we would like to provide restaurant and meals recommendations based on user inputs of nutrition goal(s) (calories, protein, carbs, fat), their location and their budget.
+We would like to provide restaurant and meals recommendations based on user inputs of nutrition goal(s) (calories, protein, carbs, fat), their location and their budget.

 Why is this a compelling and impactful problem to solve?
 Why is this a big opportunity?